 My inaugural adventure up Falls Creek on Deepwater-Cotton Hill Rd. was less than stellar, though quite interesting and informative.
 It seems there is a pretty nice and large waterfall very near the bottom of the run, which I would probably consider worth photographing, if I could get to it.
-It's about 30'-40' and in a pretty dangerous little gorge and it was also not the best conditions for us, with lots of rain and mud.
+It's about a 30'-40' drop and in a pretty dangerous little gorge (as seen from the top) and it was also not the best conditions for us, with lots of rain and mud.
 This is not your family sedan friendly road.
 The location is further complicated by the amount of garbage dumped here.
 Too bad.

 Up the creek you may find a nice shot or two.
-This road goes (CR 13) will take you over to Beckwith Rd.
-It's 6.8 miles of unpaved road and I would not recommend you try driving it.
-I didn't want to go much more than a mile in before I turned around.
-It's pretty bad.
+This road (CR 13) will take you over to Beckwith Rd.
+It's 6.8 miles of unpaved road and has been recently improved.
+Suitable for the average car.